RedisJSON/JRedisJSON/README.md

 This client provides access to ReJSON's Redis API, and provides back-and-forth serialization between Java's and its objects.

+This project is currently WIP and the interface may change.
+Also note that only the core ReJSON commands are supported at the moment.

 ## Installation

 1. Install Jedis (once v3 is released this step will be obsolete)